monocle-h2020/camera_calibration/data_template/stacks/bias_readnoise/README.md

-This folder will contain stacked *bias* images (NPY) directly from the camera.
+This folder contains stacked *bias* images (NPY) directly from the camera.

 There will be files for different ISO values.
 Each of these is stacked from one data set.